nickjj/notes/README.md

 ## Installation

-Copy / paste the line below, or if you don't like this pattern of installing scripts you can break it apart and run things manually.
+Copy / paste the line below, or if you don't like this pattern of installing scripts then feel free to run things manually.

 ### 1 liner to get `notes` downloaded to `/usr/local/bin`: